 You have a right to reply with your comments to a Section 20 notice up to 30 calendar days from the date of the notice.
 Your reply is known as an 'observation'.
-We will consider any observations received during the consultation period.
+We will give due regard to any observations received during the consultation period.